Written by Dr. Amy Beckley, PhD, Founder and Inventor of the Proov test — the first and only FDA-cleared test to confirm successful ovulation at home.

 Progesterone levels need to rise post-ovulation and remain adequately elevated for a few days during the luteal phase to allow for the best possible chance at conception.
 Without sufficient progesterone levels, it can be more difficult to successfully conceive.

+So, what makes progesterone low?
 There are a few different reasons your progesterone levels may be low during the luteal phase.
 Here are a few:

 Anovulatory cycles: Anovulatory cycles refer to cycles where ovulation does not occur.
 Without the release of an egg, there is no empty follicle to produce progesterone.
 Anovulatory cycles are common in women with PCOS, who may have hormone imbalances that prevent ovulation from occurring.
 If you suspect you may have PCOS or are experiencing anovulatory cycles, we recommend consulting your doctor.